Millwr1ght/hello-world/README.md

 # hello-world
 gotta start with the basics, eh?

+I am nateo, also commonly known by some variation of Nate, Millwright, infin8j and/or "that guy."
-I am nateo, I am somewhere between an engineer, a developer, and a storywriter.
+I am somewhere between an engineer, a developer, and a storywriter.
+I also bake, make and create.
 I'm more from Detroit than from anywhere else, but I will still occasionally identify as a Canadian.

-I work for BYU's Office of Information Technology as a Student Engineer on the BYU OIT Monitoring Team.
+If anything, this is my own personal "please hold while I figure this out" repository.
+So please hold while I...

+figure this out.